Authors of section

 Clinical case demonstrating the exposure of the lateral orbital wall via a temporal/infratemporal approach.

-The temporalis muscle is elevated below superior temporal line and retracted to expose the lateral orbital wall.
+The temporalis muscle is elevated below the superior temporal line and retracted to expose the lateral orbital wall.

-2. Lateral Marginotomy
+2. Lateral marginotomy

-Lateral, superior and inferior marginotomies facilitate exposure of the posterior orbit.
+Lateral, superior, and inferior marginotomies facilitate exposure of the posterior orbit.

-3. Superomedial Marginotomy
+3. Superomedial marginotomy

-4. Inferior Marginotomy
+4. Inferior marginotomy

 Go to diagnosis